state anniversary license plate

 Plates that I don't think qualify as state anniversary plates (but you may)

-My U.S. state anniversary non-passenger plates with alternate background designs
+My U.S. state anniversary non-passenger plates with designs that differ from passenger car plates

 In most cases, either states didn't issue non-passenger versions of their anniversary plates, or else the non-passenger version was identical in design to the passenger car version, differing only in serial format and possibly the addition of an embossed legend identifying the plate type.